What Is Tiered Link Building? (Benefits, Risks + Alternatives)

 If your web page is being endorsed by inbound links that appear “natural” and relevant, Google proceeds to pass on the link equity to your site, which then translates into better SERP rankings.

-Now, this is where we come in with white hat tiered backlinking – which, unlike black hat techniques, calculatedly applies Google’s quality guidelines to the whole hierarchical structure.
+Now, this is where we come in with white hat backlinking strategies – which, unlike black hat techniques, calculatedly applies Google’s quality guidelines to the whole hierarchical structure.
 The result is a multi-level backlink profile that seems perfectly natural and worthy of improved rankings.

 But, that doesn’t come without its fair share of challenges.
 Some of the most notable ones include: